Check Point Software: The Market Misunderstands Subscription Growth

 Free cash flow estimations

 My cash flow estimations include the assumptions displayed below.
 First, I expect revenues to slow down in 2020 and 2021 due to the subscription growth as mentioned previously.
 Moreover, I expect margins to keep declining.
-In the mid term, I expect revenue growth to accelerate again by 2% per year (1.09% to 3.09% etc.) until 2024.
+In the mid term, I expect revenue growth to accelerate again by 2% per year (1.09% to 3.09%, etc.) until 2024.
 After 2024, because of saturation in the market, I assume that revenue growth will slow down by 1% each year to 2.09% in 2029.
-Lastly, I used a perpetuity growth rate of 2% for after 2029.
+Lastly, I used a perpetuity growth rate of 2% after 2029.
 I believe that these assumptions are very conservative as the market is expected to grow by 11% each year.

 (Source: Robbe Delaet estimations)